500Please enter only a-z,A-Z,0-9,@!>$&-()',./

 From here, we take your 3 main sources of funds to be

-- Your financial assets (cash and investments)
+- Your financial assets (cash, investments and insurance policies)

 - Your physical assets (rental income)